 Before I went gluten-free I felt bad a lot of the time.
 I actually went to the hospital because of it before we found out.
 Now I’ve been gluten-free for over a year and I feel almost completely better!

-This is Jupiter signing off for the KBOO Youth Collective
+This is Kid2 signing off for the KBOO Youth Collective